The Ancient Americas: migrations, contacts, and Atlantis

 According to Plato, Poseidonis was once a ‘glorious nation’.
 Blavatsky says that its inhabitants were ‘assuredly no race of Palaeolithic savages’.
 She points out that, although there was virtually no progress during the late Palaeolithic, the European Cro-Magnons represented a higher cultural state than the later peoples of the Neolithic.11 She describes their artistic skill as ‘a gleam of Atlantean culture atavistically re-appearing’.12

-Fig. 8.8 Reindeer engraved on an antler by a Palaeolithic artist.
-Blavatsky comments: ‘This engraved antler proves as eloquently as any fact can that the evolution of the races has ever proceeded in a series of rises and falls ...’13
+Fig. 8.8 Reindeer feeding, from the Thayngin grotto near Schaffhausen in Switzerland, engraved by a Palaeolithic artist.13 Blavatsky comments: ‘This engraved antler proves as eloquently as any fact can that the evolution of the races has ever proceeded in a series of rises and falls ...’14

 As mentioned in section 6, the Solutrean tool industry seems to have been a precursor of the Clovis tool industry, and there may be a link between the Solutreans and the Red Paint People.
 While Solutreans and perhaps Magdalenians may have sailed directly from Europe to America 18,000-12,000 years ago, they could also have sailed there from Poseidonis using the southern equatorial current and entered the Caribbean area, before dispersing into North and South America.
 This could explain the archaeological sites that have been discovered in Pennsylvania, Virginia, and South Carolina, dating back 15,000-18,000 years.